 One church visited had a Sunday liturgy lasting 90 minutes and the pastor got up to preach his sermon in the 80th minute and commenced by saying, “I know you do not want to hear the Word, but bear with me for a couple minutes…” He actually apologized for having to preach a sermon at his own church and after preaching (hic!) a tiny sermon pronounced the benediction.

 Lest some people think that this phenomenon is occurring only in the Protestant churches, then be advised that is not the case.
 Two years ago the Pope instructed all priests to reduce their sermons to no more than 8 minutes duration and this is how it was reported.

 “In a new book consisting of reflections based on the 2008 Synod on the Word of God, the secretary for the Synod of Bishops, Archbishop Nikola Eterovic, writes that homilies should not last more than eight minutes.”

-The Reformers recognized the drift away from apostolic orthodoxy and as part of their reforms reinstated the sermon to its central role in general church liturgy.
-Protestant churches no longer accept ritual (the Eucharist/Holy Communion) as the central plank of their liturgy but the sermon aimed at the congregation to deepen their faith, cause revival and to evangelize.
-Even in Holy Communion/Eucharistic service the sermon sets the tone and prepares the congregation and ought to have a major position within the liturgy.
+The Reformers recognized the drift away from apostolic orthodoxy and as part of their reforms reinstated the sermon to its central role in the general church liturgy.
+Protestant churches no longer accept ritual (the Eucharist/Holy Communion) as the central plank of their liturgy, but the sermon aimed at the congregation to deepen their faith, cause revival and to evangelize.
+Even in Holy Communion/Eucharistic service the sermon set the tone and prepares the congregation and ought to have a major position within the liturgy.